 What is a media kit template?

-A media kit template is a document that you can customize to add your blog or business information, without having to design it from scratch.
+A media kit template is a document that is pre-designed, that you can customize to add your blog or business information, without having to create it from scratch.

 I hope I was able to give you all the information and resources you need to make a fabulous media kit for your blog — one that will help you land sponsored content and brand partnerships.
 If you have any questions, confusion, or feedback, please feel free to share them in the comments below.
 I’ll do my best to respond 🙂